-Over Thanksgiving weekend, we took full advantage of our time off from work and headed up to Rocky Mountain National Park for a few days.
-Since it was our first time snowshoeing this season, we decided to go on some short, easy hikes so we wouldn’t burn out our legs on the first trail.
+Over Thanksgiving weekend, we took full advantage of our time off from work and headed up to Estes Park, CO – the gateway to Rocky Mountain National Park – for a few days.
+Since it was our first time snowshoeing this season, we decided to go on a few easy hikes in Rocky Mountain National Park so we wouldn’t burn out our legs on the first trail.

-1. Alluvial Fan Waterfall
+1. Alluvial Fan Waterfall Trail

 The Alluvial Fan is the result of the Lawn Lake Flood of 1982, and was further changed by the more recent historic flooding in 2013.
 Across from the waterfall is a beautiful open field and tree-lined mountains.
 Take some time here to appreciate the glory of nature and the stillness of winter.

-2. Trail Ridge Road
+2. Hiking Trail Ridge Road

-After about a quarter of a mile, there is a great lookout over the park.
+About a quarter of a mile into the hike up Trail Ridge Road, there is a great lookout over the park.
 And less than a mile after that is another overlook with even more amazing views!
 If you look straight down you can even see the sledding hill!

-3. Upper Beaver Meadows
+3. Upper Beaver Meadows Hike

 But BEWARE of silly husbands who may not be able to resist throwing some of the fresh snow at you, or (in my case) shaking a tree so you get completely covered in it!